YajJackson/person-stats/README.md

 ## Day 1 Homework

-* Update the new _details_ div woth contents of the text input.
+* Update the new _details_ div with contents of the text input.

 ### Bonus Credit